Ubiquiti (NYSE:UI) Raised to “Hold” at StockNews.com

-StockNews.com upgraded shares of Ubiquiti (NYSE:UI – Free Report) from a sell rating to a hold rating in a research report released on Saturday morning.
+Ubiquiti (NYSE:UI – Get Free Report) was upgraded by research analysts at StockNews.com from a “sell” rating to a “hold” rating in a report released on Friday.

-Separately, Barclays lowered their target price on shares of Ubiquiti from $105.00 to $93.00 and set an underweight rating on the stock in a report on Monday, February 12th.
+Separately, Barclays cut their target price on shares of Ubiquiti from $105.00 to $93.00 and set an “underweight” rating on the stock in a research note on Monday, February 12th.

-Ubiquiti (NYSE:UI – Get Free Report) last announced its quarterly earnings data on Friday, February 9th.
-The company reported $1.36 earnings per share for the quarter, missing the consensus estimate of $1.93 by ($0.57).
-Ubiquiti had a net margin of 19.83% and a negative return on equity of 392.74%.
-The company had revenue of $464.95 million for the quarter, compared to analyst estimates of $488.56 million.
-Equities research analysts forecast that Ubiquiti will post 6.5 EPS for the current year.
+Ubiquiti (NYSE:UI – Get Free Report) last issued its quarterly earnings results on Friday, February 9th.
+The company reported $1.36 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.93 by ($0.57).
+Ubiquiti had a negative return on equity of 392.74% and a net margin of 19.83%.
+The business had revenue of $464.95 million for the quarter, compared to analysts’ expectations of $488.56 million.
+Analysts expect that Ubiquiti will post 6.5 EPS for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in UI.
-Signaturefd LLC grew its position in shares of Ubiquiti by 201.5% during the 3rd quarter.
-Signaturefd LLC now owns 202 shares of the company’s stock valued at $29,000 after acquiring an additional 135 shares during the period.
-Quadrant Capital Group LLC boosted its holdings in Ubiquiti by 435.0% in the 4th quarter.
-Quadrant Capital Group LLC now owns 214 shares of the company’s stock worth $30,000 after buying an additional 174 shares during the period.
-Parallel Advisors LLC boosted its holdings in Ubiquiti by 116.5% in the 4th quarter.
-Parallel Advisors LLC now owns 223 shares of the company’s stock worth $31,000 after buying an additional 120 shares during the period.
-Money Concepts Capital Corp boosted its holdings in Ubiquiti by 294.1% in the 4th quarter.
-Money Concepts Capital Corp now owns 134 shares of the company’s stock worth $37,000 after buying an additional 100 shares during the period.
-Finally, MetLife Investment Management LLC boosted its holdings in Ubiquiti by 70.1% in the 2nd quarter.
-MetLife Investment Management LLC now owns 228 shares of the company’s stock worth $40,000 after buying an additional 94 shares during the period.
-3.54% of the stock is owned by institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Laurel Wealth Advisors Inc. increased its stake in Ubiquiti by 2.2% in the first quarter.
+Laurel Wealth Advisors Inc. now owns 2,208 shares of the company’s stock valued at $643,000 after purchasing an additional 47 shares during the last quarter.
+Citigroup Inc. boosted its holdings in shares of Ubiquiti by 2.4% in the first quarter.
+Citigroup Inc. now owns 2,723 shares of the company’s stock valued at $793,000 after acquiring an additional 64 shares during the period.
+Toroso Investments LLC boosted its holdings in shares of Ubiquiti by 11.0% in the first quarter.
+Toroso Investments LLC now owns 779 shares of the company’s stock valued at $227,000 after acquiring an additional 77 shares during the period.
+MetLife Investment Management LLC boosted its holdings in shares of Ubiquiti by 70.1% in the second quarter.
+MetLife Investment Management LLC now owns 228 shares of the company’s stock valued at $40,000 after acquiring an additional 94 shares during the period.
+Finally, Captrust Financial Advisors boosted its holdings in shares of Ubiquiti by 15.7% in the third quarter.
+Captrust Financial Advisors now owns 730 shares of the company’s stock valued at $214,000 after acquiring an additional 99 shares during the period.
+3.54% of the stock is currently owned by hedge funds and other institutional investors.

 Ubiquiti Company Profile